Far-left politics: Early 20th century

 Western Europe largely adopted liberal democracy by the mid-1920s, and social democracy drew socialists to a more moderate stance.
 The far-left did not have significant political power and instead acted through labour movements, which engaged in strikes and insurrections.
 Its interest in communist revolution declined.
 There was not always a clear delineation between the far-left and the centre-left this time as they were often affiliated with the same organisations.
 Far-left parties in France, Germany, and Spain briefly took power in the 1930s but were eradicated as fascism spread across the continent.
 The Communist Party of Germany had split from the Social Democratic Party of Germany and became the largest Communist party in Western Europe, performing only 3.5 percent below the Social Democratic Party in the November 1932 election.

 The Communist Party of El Salvador and the Communist Party of Honduras both led unsuccessful indigenous and peasants' uprisings in their respective countries during the Great Depression.
 These parties, along with the Communist Party of Guatemala, were persecuted and largely dismantled as a result.

 How to respond to fascism was a question that divided the far left in the interwar years.
-During its ultra-left “Third Period”, the Communist International saw social democrats (who it labelled “social fascists”) as an equivalent enemy to Nazism.
+During its ultra-left "Third Period", the Communist International saw social democrats (who it labelled "social fascists") as an equivalent enemy to Nazism.
 Trotsky, in contrast, argued for anti-fascist unity just within the far left, in the strategy of the United front.
 Spain's far left launched the strongest response to the right when it fought the Spanish Civil War from 1936 to 1939.
 Far-left popular front groups arose in the mid-1930s.

 During the Spanish Civil War in the late 1930s, anarcho-syndicalists seized control of multiple regions in Spain, but this ended when the nationalist faction won the war.
 This, along with the rise of Communism, ended the relevance of anarchism among the far-left globally after 1940.
-As mass production became more common, the traditional style of labor that anarcho-syndicalists objected to ceased to exist, preventing any significant resurgence in the movement.
+As mass production became more common, the traditional style of labour that anarcho-syndicalists objected to ceased to exist, preventing any significant resurgence in the movement.
 Trotsky died in 1940, and Trotskyism subsequently underwent a period of lesser influence over the following two decades.